arbuzworks/fulcrum-cluster-mule/README.md

 Unpack the tar file into desired installation location.

 ## Cluster Jar
-1. Copy lib/fulcrum-cluster.jar to ${MULE_HOME}/lib/mule folder on every node of Mule ESB
+1. Copy lib/fulcrum-cluster.jar to ${MULE_HOME}/lib/mule folder on every node of Mule ESB.
+2. Copy conf/fulcrum-cluster.properties to ${MULE_HOME}/conf folder on every node of Mule ESB.
+3. Make sure that the value of fulcrum.clusterNodeId property is unique on every node (e.g. 1, 2, 3).
-2. Start mule servers.
+4. Start mule servers.

 ## Demo Application
 1. Copy apps/mule-cluster-demo.zip to ${MULE_HOME}/apps folder on every node of Mule ESB.